 - Four Boeing 767-300 operated by Cargojet

 - Four Lockheed Martin F-16A operated by Top Aces

 - Five Bombardier CRJ 700 operated by Jazz Aviation

 - Ten BAE Jetstream32 operated by Pascan Aviation

-- Intervention in several business aviation transactions involving acquisitions or financing of the following aircraft in 2019 and 2020:
+- Recent intervention in several business aviation transactions involving acquisitions or financing of the following aircraft:

 - Two Dassault Falcon 2000

 - Three Gulfstream (G100, G450, G500 or G550)